demianrasko/Dynamics-365-Workflow-Tools/docs/Update Child Records.md

 NOTES:
 1) The relationship Name must existe on CRM
 2) The parent and child field types must to be the same
+3) for Boolean fields please include "1" for true and "0" for false